OscarBackman92/Battleship_PP3_CI/README.md

 2. **Install Python**: Ensure you have Python installed on your system.
 The game is compatible with Python 3.x.

 3. **Run the Game**: Execute the script to start the game.

     ```sh
     python battleship.py
     ```

-## Testing

-To test the game, you can follow these steps:

-1. **Manual Testing**:
-    - Play the game several times to ensure all game mechanics are working correctly.
-    - Test different inputs, including valid and invalid guesses, and ensure the game handles them appropriately.

-2. **Unit Testing**:
-    - Create unit tests for individual functions such as `validate_input`, `validate_name`, `place_ships`, and `is_ship_sunk`.
-    - Use a testing framework like `unittest` or `pytest` to automate these tests.

 ## Future Improvements